gdamdam/sumo/README.md

 # Sumo
-a tool for semantic analysis of web articles.
+An API for semantic analysis of web articles.

 ## Main requirements